spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 properly propagate it everywhere and to properly create those transactions.
 All we needed to do is just change our execution engine.

-But we can add much more!
+And we can add much more!
 We can `yield` a request to get the current user if any, so we don't have to thread that throughout our code either.
 We can even add support for parallel execution of queries: